“Exercise? But my neck (or back) hurts!”

 Soft Health and Healing Clinic can recommend you some specific

-exercises that will do the trick before resorting to a surgery!
+exercises that will be just right for you before resorting to a surgery!

 INTERMITTENT CLAUDICATION (cramp-like pain in the legs upon